 Having a healthy relationship with social media

 As previously mentioned, there is a strong link between social media and mental health.
-To make it work in your favor, it is important to regulate your use and schedule times to step away.
+To make it work in your favour, it is important to regulate your use and schedule times to step away.

 Here are some of the other things you can do to maintain your mental health while using social media: